UK Pesticide National Action Plan 2025: Kersten Council Compliance Guide

 Case Studies:

-- Bracknell Town Council Trial (2026) — reduction evidence
+- Bracknell Town Council Trial (2026) — Soil depth and infrastructure findings

 - Cambridge City Council Herbicide Reduction Plan